 If your NPS software doesn’t offer a reliable feedback segmentation feature, then this can lead to analysis paralysis — endless analysis about which factors deserve attention the most, leading to a lack of action from your business and a total lack of improvements to your product or service.

-In the meantime, instead of retaining the detractors that voiced their feedback on how you can improve (or better yet, working with them to turn them into promoters), you’re far more likely to simply lose their business.
+In the meantime, instead of retaining Detractors that voiced their feedback on how you can improve (or better yet, working with them to turn them into Promoters), you’re far more likely to simply lose their business.

 In B2B, however, it’s possible to make rapid changes to your services and processes that will help you turn Detractors into Passives, Passives into Promoters, and Promoters into enthusiastic and motivated evangelists for your company.

-The closer your relationship with your customers, the easier it is to generate feedback and implement meaningful changes.
-In B2B, close business relationships are a norm, giving you far more power to quickly act on feedback and improve your customer satisfaction.
+The deeper your relationship with your customers, the easier it is to generate feedback and implement meaningful changes.
+In B2B, close business relationships are a norm, giving you far more power to act quickly on feedback and constantly improve customer satisfaction.

 Strong relationships generate more meaningful feedback

 Great B2B companies revolve around teamwork, both between your team members and your team and its clients.
 This creates a stronger, deeper working relationship in which information flows freely from one party to the other as a matter of delivering your service.
 Because both sides aim for the same goals, feedback becomes solution-oriented.
 It’s not just about pointing out what’s wrong but about jointly finding ways to improve.

-As a result of this, it’s far easier to generate high quality, actionable feedback from B2B customers than from B2C.
+As a result, it’s far easier to generate high-quality, actionable feedback from B2B customers than from B2C.
 After all, you’re not a stranger to them — instead, you’re a trusted partner with a real working relationship.

 Customers are more likely to contribute useful ideas